-EGMT 574 Operations Research II

-EGMT 572 requires as a prerequisite EGMT 571 (Managerial Statistics I) or permission of the instructor.
+EGMT 573 Operations Research I 3.0 EGMT 574 Operations Research II 3.0 permission of the instructor.
 Students may take EGMT 571, but credit for it is not applicable to the degree.
 EGMT 571 is offered in the summer term.